Lion (OTCMKTS:LIOPF) Reaches New 12-Month High at $23.20

-Lion Co.
-(OTCMKTS:LIOPF) shares reached a new 52-week high during trading on Tuesday .
-The stock traded as high as $23.20 and last traded at $23.20, with a volume of 0 shares.
+Shares of Lion Co.
+(OTCMKTS:LIOPF) hit a new 52-week high during trading on Monday .
+The stock traded as high as $23.20 and last traded at $23.20, with a volume of 0 shares traded.
 The stock had previously closed at $23.20.

-Separately, Zacks Investment Research lowered shares of Lion from a “hold” rating to a “sell” rating in a research note on Friday, April 9th.
+Separately, Zacks Investment Research cut shares of Lion from a “hold” rating to a “sell” rating in a research report on Friday, April 9th.

 Lion Corporation manufactures and sells consumer and industrial products in Japan and internationally.
 It operates through three segments: Consumer Products Business, Industrial Products Business, and Overseas Business.
 The company offers dental and oral care products, including toothpastes, toothbrushes, dental floss, mouthwashes and breath fresheners, periodontitis ointments, and denture products; body care products, such as shampoos and conditioners, hand soaps, wet wipes, body washes and bath additives, beauty soaps, skin and acne care products, antiperspirants and deodorants, hair-nourishment treatments, men's care and toiletries products, and foot care products.